(Done for you)

 (also, for anyone reading this on the press side, we hope this means that you receive more music that is well-suited to your tastes!)

-We would aim to have all the promo materials prepared at least 1 month before the release.
-We will then be pitching from that point until around 4 weeks after the release.
+We would aim to have all the promo materials prepared at least 8 weeks before the album comes out and will then be pitching from that point until around 4 weeks after the release.

 We put together a new, customised, target list for every campaign.
 This is usually based on two main factors: firstly, what you’ve told us about countries or territories you have (or would like to have) success in.
 And, secondly, by looking at artists making similar music to you and seeing where they’ve achieved press coverage.